Job 10:15 - If I am guilty--woe to me! Even if I am innocent, I cannot lift my head, for I am full of shame and drowned in my affliction.

 Sometimes my family is very understanding and don’t try to push me to attend such gatherings.
 But at other times, they think that I should and could travel out of town for events.
 In other words it’s all in my head.

 Out comes the measuring spoon, no, out comes the soup ladle as I’m covered with a cloak of shame and guilt.
+We must remember that just because you fail at something and you’re no longer able to participate it doesn’t mean you have to be riddled with guilt.

 Have you been there?
 If so then you know what I’m talking about.
 So what’s a person to do?
 Should we “push” ourselves and go to events anyway?
 Yet, if we do, what happens?
 When we push ourselves when we’re really not supposed to, we end up with a pain flare-up right there.
 Right on the spot for all to see.